“sTEAL tHIS” Sessions

 Summit offers the opportunity for leaders in STEM teaching to come together and swap strategies for making progress against our shared goals.
 A hallmark of Summit is the “Steal This” Session, where partners present approaches they’ve used and key lessons learned in their work to address the STEM teacher shortage, inviting attendees to adapt or build on those approaches.

-Below, you’ll find the list of topics that we’ll explore together in “Steal This” Sessions at Summit this year.
-For full session descriptions, presenter information, and scheduled session times, check out our Summit app.
+Below is the list of “Steal This” Session topics from our 2019 Summit.
+For full session descriptions, check out our Summit app.

 Centering Local Context in Teacher Prep: How might we prepare teachers for the specific needs and context of a local district?